rails/rails/guides/source/active_record_querying.md

 SELECT * FROM clients ORDER BY clients.id ASC LIMIT 1
 ```

-<tt>Model.first!</tt> raises +ActiveRecord::RecordNotFound+ if no matching record is found.
+`Model.first!` raises +ActiveRecord::RecordNotFound+ if no matching record is found.

 #### +last!+

-<tt>Model.last!</tt> finds the last record ordered by the primary key.
+`Model.last!` finds the last record ordered by the primary key.
 For example:

 ```ruby
 client = Client.last!